DavidCPorter/janus-framework/README.md

 #### design goals
 - Intuitive design, making reasoning about the system simple
 - Transparency: the state of experiments are checkpointed in the local filesystem.
-These data can be checked into VCS making.
+These data can be checked into VCS giving users support to share state of their experiments.
 - Leverage users skills in popular provisioning and orchestraton framework and syntax for module development.

 #### nongoals